 U.S. domestic adoptions must also be finalized in a court.
 Court documentation fees can be in the range of $500 to $2,000 , in addition to the cost of legal representation for the adoptive parents, which can range from $1,500 to $4,000 .
 Depending on the state, these fees may or may not be covered as part of an agency’s overall pricing.

 Some families choose to adopt a child without the assistance of an adoption agency and instead work directly through an attorney.
 It might seem like a cost-saving measure at first, but pricing can still vary.
 Expenses might be low if you match with a birth parent through word of mouth, or if the birth mother’s expenses are minimal.

 However, these adoption costs can still range from around $15,000 to $40,000 .
 This typically includes most of the same costs of any other domestic adoption, including the home study, the birth mom’s medical expenses, and legal and court fees for the adoptive parents and birth parents.

 Expenses for Intercountry Adoption

-Of course, adoption fees will differ depending on which country you plan to adopt a child from.
+Adoption fees will differ depending on which country you plan to adopt a child from.
 Intercountry adoption costs tend to be higher than a U.S.-based adoption because there is usually foreign travel and immigration processing to factor into the equation, in addition to other higher court costs, mandatory adoption education, and other documentation.
-The U.S. government says the average cost can range from $20,00 to $50,000 for a foreign adoption .
+The U.S. government says the average cost can range from $20,000 to $50,000 for a foreign adoption.

 Costs can depend on the organization managing the adoption as well: whether it’s the government, private agency, orphanage, non-profit organization, private attorney, or some combination of the above.
 Some intercountry adoptions are finalized in the child’s home country, while others must be finalized in the United States.
 Finalizing an adoption in U.S. court can come with extra costs, but also provides additional legal protections and documentation.